If RIT is your 1st choice college, apply Early Decision to bring some certainty to your plans.

 Change your mind?
 Our early decision plans are friendly.

-If you apply Early Decision and change your mind, you can request to be moved to Regular Decision.
-You’ll be reconsidered for admission with applicants in the Regular Decision plan.
+If you apply for Early Decision and determine we are not affordable, you can request to be moved from the Early Decision plan.

 "I was confident in identifying RIT as my first-choice college.
 I was attracted to the sense of community and a culture that accepts everyone for who they are.
 I was sold on the amazing co-op opportunities; having a place where I could continue to develop my interests in art, coding, and robotics; and the reduced tuition for deaf and hard-of-hearing students.